Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 It's possible.

-So she's back to writing theatre and art and she thinks,
+Anyway, so she's back to writing theatre and art, and she thinks, nah, fuck this.

-now fuck this.
-So in 1887, she leaves the Pittsburgh Dispatch and heads for New York City.
+So in 1887, she leaves the Pittsburgh dispatch and heads for New York City.

 Please let me in.